 The basic financial statements of the School present only the balances, activity and disclosures related to the School.
-They do not purport to, and do not, present fairly the financial position of River City Education Services, Inc. as of June 30, 2019, and its changes in financial position or budgetary comparisons, where applicable, for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+They do not purport to, and do not, present fairly the financial position of River City Education Services, Inc. as of June 30, 2020, and its changes in financial position or budgetary comparisons, where applicable, for the year then ended in conformity with accounting principles generally accepted in the United States of America.

 The general operating authority of the School is contained in Section 1002.33, Florida Statutes.
 The School operates under a charter of the sponsoring school district, the Duval County School Board, Florida, ("District").
 The current charter is effective until June 30, 2021, and is subject to annual review and may be renewed by mutual agreement between the School and the District.
+In February 2020, the charter agreement was amended and is now effective until June 30, 2035.
 At the end of the term of the charter, the District may choose not to renew the charter under grounds specified in the charter.
 In this case, the District is required to notify the school in writing at least 90 days prior to the charter's expiration.
 During the term of the charter, the District may also terminate the charter if good cause is shown.
 In the event of termination of the charter, the District shall assume operation of the School.
 The School is considered a component unit of the District; therefore, for financial reporting purposes, the School is required to follow generally accepted accounting principles applicable to state and local governmental units.